Top Fall Soup Recipes 2022

 Photo courtesy of e is for eat

 Poaching is one of the healthier ways to prepare fish.
-This is because the lower temperature and the lack of oils used in cooking help preserve the omega-3s that make fish such a healthy choice of protein.
+This is because the lower temperature and the lack of oils used in cooking helps preserve the omega-3s that make fish such a healthy choice of protein.
 Typically, poaching fish has four key ingredients: liquid, herbs, an acid, and a combination of celery, greens, and carrots.
 While almost all fish can be cooked in a heated liquid (e.g., wine, water, milk, fish stock), the best candidates include thicker, meatier cuts like salmon, tuna, and sturgeon.
 Just pour the liquid of choice into a pan to cover the fish, cover the pan tightly, and cook for 10-15 minutes.
 Different mixtures of herbs can also be used to elicit more flavor from the meat.

 Deep Frying